Virus that causes COVID-19 found in Canadian wildlife for the 1st time | CBC News

 SARS-CoV-2 was found in three white-tailed deer after samples were taken between Nov.
 6 and Nov.
 8 in the Eastern Townships region in Quebec, Environment and Climate Change Canada said in a news release on Wednesday.

+Catherine Soos, a specialist in wildlife health with Environment and Climate Change Canada, said the department is anticipating receiving up to 2,700 samples from deer and other cervids in Canada.

+"Our objective of initiating this Canada-wide surveillance of SARS-CoV-2 was to see if it spreads from human to wildlife and if it does, what are the impacts on wildlife populations," Soos said, pointing to concerns about whether wildlife could become reservoirs for the virus.
+"Will they be susceptible?
+If it does start circulating in wildlife, what does that mean?"

-The deer appeared to be healthy and showed no signs of the disease, the agency said.
+The deer the samples were taken from appeared to be healthy and showed no signs of the disease, Soos said.
 The deer may be able to carry the virus without showing symptoms, much like how some humans can carry the virus and remain asymptomatic.

+"They tend not to be impacted by this virus, but if it is now circulating in wildlife populations, what does that mean for other species that share their habitat?
+What about other cervids?
+What about their predators?
+We don't have that information as of yet," Soos said.

 This is the first time the virus has been found in wild animals in Canada, though globally it has already infected various species that are domesticated or kept in captivity, including farmed mink, cats and dogs, and animals in zoos such as tigers, gorillas, cougars and otters.